mathisbot/opengl-fps/README.md

 #### Try the game
 If you just want to try out the game, simply download the `release.zip` file.

-Please note that the game files given in this zip-file are only compatible with 64-bit Windows systems.
-In the future, I plan to compile the project for other widespread systems (Linux and 32-bit).
+Please note that the game files given in this zip file are only compatible with 64-bit Windows systems.
+In the future, I plan to compile the project for other widespread systems (Linux and 32-bit, maybe macOS).

 For the moment, no interface or menu has been implemented, so that there's no way to change  key bindings from within the game.
-Furthermore, it is likely that default bindings won't be modifiable in the final version of the game (you will only be able to modify bindings for the game session).

 Current bindings are detailed in <a href="#usage">Usage</a>.